Yard: Physical standards

 One of the oldest yard-rods in existence is the clothyard of the Worshipful Company of Merchant Taylors.
 It consists of a hexagonal iron rod 5/8 in in diameter and 1/100 in short of a yard, encased within a silver rod bearing the hallmark 1445.
 In the early 15th century, the Merchant Taylors Company was authorized to "make search" at the opening of the annual St. Bartholomew's Day Cloth Fair.
 In the mid-18th century, Graham compared the standard yard of the Royal Society to other existing standards.
 These were a "long-disused" standard made in 1490 during the reign of Henry VII, and a brass yard and a brass ell from 1588 in the time of Queen Elizabeth and still in use at the time, held at the Exchequer; a brass yard and a brass ell at the Guildhall; and a brass yard presented to the Clock-Makers' Company by the Exchequer in 1671.
 The Exchequer yard was taken as "true"; the variation was found to be +1/20 to −1/15 of an inch, and an additional graduation for the Exchequer yard was made on the Royal Society's standard.
 In 1758 the legislature required the construction of a standard yard, which was made from the Royal Society's standard and was deposited with the clerk of the House of Commons; it was divided into feet, one of the feet into inches, and one of the inches into tenths.
 A copy of it, but with upright cheeks between which other measuring rods could be placed, was made for the Exchequer for commercial use.

 19th-century Britain

-Following Royal Society investigations by John Playfair, Hyde Wollaston and John Warner in 1814 a committee of parliament proposed defining the standard yard based upon the length of a seconds pendulum.
+Following Royal Society investigations by John Playfair, William Hyde Wollaston and John Warner in 1814 a committee of parliament proposed defining the standard yard based upon the length of a seconds pendulum.
 This idea was examined but not approved.
-The Weights and Measures Act of 1824 (5° George IV.
-Cap.
-74.)
-An Act for ascertaining and establishing Uniformity of Weights and Measures stipulates that:
+The Weights and Measures Act 1824 (5 Geo.
+4. c.
+74) An Act for ascertaining and establishing Uniformity of Weights and Measures stipulates that: